Explaining higher-order correlations between elliptic and triangular flow: Moments and cumulants of

 Inverting Eqs.~(\ref{cn}), one expresses the moments in terms of cumulants:

-We use these equations to evaluate the denominators in Eq.~(\ref{defnMHC}).
-The cumulants in the right-hand side of Eq.~(\ref{momentsversuscumulants}) are measured in the same experiment with the same centrality bins~\cite{ALICE:2016ccg}.
+The cumulants in the right-hand side of Eq.~(\ref{momentsversuscumulants}) are taken from each experiment and used to evaluate the denominators in Eq.~(\ref{defnMHC}).
+For ALICE results, they are measured with the same centrality bins~\cite{ALICE:2016ccg}.
 We neglect $v_3\{4\}$ and $v_3\{6\}$, which are not provided in this reference, and whose contribution is known to be small~\cite{ATLAS:2019peb}.
-For the 0-5\% centrality bin, $v_2\{4\}$ and $v_2\{6\}$ are undefined (the corresponding cumulants change sign~\cite{STAR:2015mki,ATLAS:2019peb, Alqahtani:2024ejg}) and we set them to zero.
+For the 0-5\% centrality bin, $v_2\{4\}$ and $v_2\{6\}$ are undefined (the corresponding cumulants change sign~\cite{STAR:2015mki,ATLAS:2019peb,Alqahtani:2024ejg}) and we set them to zero.
+On the other hand, for CMS results they are taken from~\cite{CMS:2025opi} with finer centrality bins.
+We note here that $v_3\{4\}$ is provided in this CMS analysis.